nikitakuchur/testpoint/README.md

 ### Custom request transformation

-The default request transformation is usually sufficient for most cases.
-However, if your request data is arranged differently in the CSV file or if you need to make specific changes to your requests before sending them, you can always write your own custom transformation using JavaScript.
+The default request transformation is usually sufficient for most cases; however, if your request data is arranged differently in the CSV file or if you need to make specific changes to your requests before sending them, you can always write your own custom transformation using JavaScript.